OpenFn/blog/_posts/2020-06-24-three-questions-to-ask.md

 to learn how to get started.

 Having trouble setting up your first automation "job"?
-Email us at [admin@openfn.org.](mailto:admin@openfn.org_) for support.
-Our team of ICT4D specialists is always happy to assist and help you evaluate the total cost of ownership of automation solutions.
+Email us at [admin@openfn.org](mailto:admin@openfn.org_) for support.
+Our team is always happy to assist and help you evaluate the total cost of ownership of automation solutions.